Superalgos/Superalgos/Bitcoin-Factory/README.md

 In the Superalgos platform you need to look for the Bitcoin Factory workspace.

 1. Locate Bitcoin Factory Data Mine.
-2. You need to reference the Task Server App to the User App you created
+2. You need to reference the Task Server App to the User App you created.

 ![referecing task sever](https://user-images.githubusercontent.com/65282771/164172358-030a1e88-e59f-43d3-a4f0-141e24fd6291.jpg)